-With respect to civil litigation matters, in a putative class action filed against the Firm and other foreign exchange dealers on behalf of certain parties who purchased foreign currencies at allegedly inflated rates, the United States District Court for the Southern District of New York denied certification of a class and granted summary judgment against the named plaintiffs in March 2023.
-In May 2024. the United States Court of Appeals for the Second Circuit affirmed the District Court's decision, and in July 2024, plaintiffs' subsequent petition for en banc review by the full Court of Appeals was denied.
-In addition, some FX-related individual and putative class actions based on similar alleged underlying conduct have been filed outside the U.S., including in the U.K., Israel, the Netherlands, Brazil and Australia.
-An agreement to resolve one of the U.K. actions was reached in December 2022.
+With respect to civil litigation matters, some FX-related individual and putative class actions filed outside the U.S., including in the U.K., Israel, the Netherlands, Brazil and Australia remain.
 In July 2023, the U.K. Court of Appeal overturned the Competition Appeal Tribunal's earlier denial of a request for class certification on an opt-out basis.
 In Israel, a settlement in principle has been reached on the putative class action, which remains subject to court approval.